brillout/vite-plugin-server-entry/readme.md

 ```

 > [!WARNING]
-> If you aren't using Yarn PnP and you keep getting this error, then it's a bug that should be fixed &mdash; [file a bug report](https://github.com/brillout/vite-plugin-server-entry/issues/new).
+> If you aren't using Yarn PnP nor Docker and you keep getting this error, then it's most likely a bug &mdash; [please file a bug report](https://github.com/brillout/vite-plugin-server-entry/issues/new).

+> [!NOTE]
+> More precisely, it doesn't work if your `node_modules/` directory is immutable or if you remove/reset `node_modules/` *after* building your app for production.
+For more information, see [What it does](#what-it-does).

 The workaround is to manually import the server entry: